intelowlproject/IntelOwl/README.md

 ## Available services or analyzers

-You can see the full list of all available analyzers in the [documentation](https://intelowl.readthedocs.io/en/latest/Usage.html#available-analyzers) or [live demo](https://intelowlclient.firebaseapp.com/pages/analyzers/table).
+You can see the full list of all available analyzers in the [documentation](https://intelowl.readthedocs.io/en/latest/Usage.html#available-analyzers).

 | Type                                               | Analyzers Available                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                      |
 | -------------------------------------------------- |------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|